nizolnier/github-tutorial/github.md

 Once you finished creating the repository, it is time to create a copy of it on your machine.
 For that, on the code page of your repository, click on the green button that says ```code```.
 After that, copy the HTTPS link that will be generated.

+Note: the link you copy might change depending on the repository.
+Many times, for companies, they require you to clone the repository with SSH.

 <img src="3.png" />

 In your computer and in the folder you want your project to be on, open a terminal.